CodeHunt101/prince-theatre/README.md

 - Add a database:
   - It could improve the site's performance as it won't have to request data from an external API every time a user loads the page.
 Periodic database updates from the background might be needed if implemented.
   - It would allow users to track how much money they have saved by selecting the cheapest cinemas.
+- Use Redux for state management.
+Thinking about scalability, having Redux for state management as it managea state in single place.

 Thank you for your time!